 Outside of his work in the music and medical sectors, Mitchell is also quite active in the Museum and Heritage Sectors and has worked at a variety of institutions, including – Fort York National Historic Site, The Toronto Railway Museum, Bata Shoe Museum, Black Creek Pioneer Village, and also as a tour guide with Heritage Toronto.
 Mitchell is also a Board Member with the Whitby Historical Society, volunteer historian for the 6th Toronto Scout Group, Museum advisor for the Legion Experience Museum, and volunteer historic cook with the Fort York Historic Foodways Program.

-Through all of these opportunism, Mitchell always strives to inspire those of all abilities to always strive to achieve the highest potential in all that they do.
+Through all of this opportunism, Mitchell always strives to inspire those of all abilities to always strive to achieve the highest potential in all that they do.

 How long are the presentations?